kragen/peg-bootstrap/peg.md

 the same one I used in the “Gentle Introduction” section, written in terms of itself:

-    (in a minimal parsing expression grammar)
+    # in a minimal parsing expression grammar:
     _              <- sp _ / .
     sp             <- ' ' / '\n' / '\t'.
     grammar        <- _ rule grammar / _ rule.